 The First $10k

 It was a struggle to push for, and it took a substantial amount of work and focus.
-I started saving in my Roth IRA when I got my first job as a grocery store clerk and was legally allowed to.
+I started saving in my Roth IRA after I got my first job as a grocery store clerk.
 I tucked away everything I could, preparing for college and my future.
 I took on extra hours at work when I could, especially over the summer.
 I also tutored lower grade kids, and I tucked that cash away as well to help cover expenses.
-I hit $10k in my Roth IRA during the summer after graduating from high school, and it felt like a huge deal.
-Bonus: Savings in my IRA didn't count toward my expected college contribution.

 The First $100k

-With scholarships to help offset college cost, I was able to cover my costs and continue saving diligently in my IRA thanks to part time hours at the grocery store, waitressing, tutoring, and assisting professors.
+With a full academic scholarship to help offset tuition, I was able to cover my costs and continue saving diligently in my IRA thanks to part time hours at the grocery store, waitressing, tutoring, and assisting professors.
 Note that all these investments were going in when the market was low.
 The Subprime Mortgage Crisis of 2008 was fresh on everyone's mind, and there was nowhere to go but up.

 Once I started working full time, I was able to save much faster.
-I was putting entire paychecks into my 401k, maxing out my Roth IRA, and tucking money aside for a house that I ended up purchasing with cash.
+I was putting entire paychecks into my 401k, maxing out my Roth IRA , and tucking money aside for a house that I ended up purchasing with cash.
 I'm so grateful to my parents that I was able to continue living at home with them and saving my money diligently.
 It gave me a huge head start toward the first six figures.
-I managed to hit this in December 2013, over a year after I started working full time.

 The First $1M